Incompatibility in general probabilistic theories, generalized spectrahedra, and tensor norms: Results

 For general GPTs, we have the generic lower bound in Equation \eqref{eq:gamma-generic-lower-bound}:

 While the bound in terms of $g$ was known (see e.g.\ \cite{Heinosaari2016}), the bound in terms of the dimension seems to be new.

 \emph{Acknowledgements.} A.B.\ and I.N.\ would like to thank Guillaume Aubrun for helpful discussions and for explaining to us how to bound the $1$-summing norm of $S_1$.
 Moreover, the authors would like to thank Guillaume Aubrun also for organizing the workshop GPT \& QIT in Lyon.
 Furthermore, A.B.\ and A.J.\ would like to thank Mil\'an Mosonyi for organizing the QIMP 2018 conference, during which the idea for this project was born.
 A.B.\ acknowledges support from the VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059) and from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme (QuantAlgo project) via the Innovation Fund Denmark.
 A.J.\ was supported by the grants APVV-16-0073 and VEGA 2/0142/20.
+I.N.~ was supported by the ANR project \href{https://esquisses.math.cnrs.fr/}{ESQuisses}, grant number ANR-20-CE47-0014-01.